Your Guide to Recreating Elements of the Voxel Template for Joomla

-Here is a list of RocketTheme extensions used to create the demo version of Nuance:
+Here is a list of RocketTheme extensions used to create the demo version of Voxel:

-Many of these extensions are included with the Nuance RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+Many of these extensions are included with the Voxel RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

-The front page of the Nuance demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the template.
+The front page of the Voxel demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the template.
 It is because of this that several module and layout overrides were done.
-In this section, we will break down the settings you will need to recreate elements present in the front page of the Nuance demo.
+In this section, we will break down the settings you will need to recreate elements present in the front page of the Voxel template.

 The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a style override.
 This can be done by navigating to Administrator -> Extensions -> Template Manager and selecting the template you wish to change.
 Once you have checked the box next to the template, you can click the Duplicate button to create a second copy of the template.
 This will become the Override while the primary copy of the template remains the designated Master.